-Voice of America provides trusted and objective news and information in 46 languages to a measured weekly audience of more than 275.2 million people around the world.
-For over 75 years, VOA journalists have told American stories and supplied content that many people cannot get locally: objective news and information about the US, their specific region and the world.
+Voice of America provides trusted and objective news and information in 48 languages to a measured weekly audience of more than 326 million people around the world.
+For more than 80 years, VOA journalists have told American stories and supplied content that many people cannot get locally: objective news and information about the US, their specific region and the world.
 VOA uses the devices and platforms target markets use to connect audiences on five continents with the people, thoughts and institutions that make America unique.

 VOA uses digital, web and mobile media to engage viewers, listeners, users, and friends.
-Radio and television broadcast to approximately 3,000 affiliates and satellite transmissions reach countries where free speech is banned or where civil society is under threat.
-VOA’s four mobile apps have registered more than 1 million downloads and cater to users on all major mobile platforms.
+Radio and television broadcast to approximately 3,500 affiliates and satellite transmissions reach countries where free speech is banned or where civil society is under threat.
+VOA mobile apps cater to users on all major mobile platforms and have generated more than 1.4 million downloads and 9 million visits in FY2022.
 With the largest audience of all U.S. international media, VOA continues to be a beacon of hope for underserved audiences who yearn for information about freedom of expression, civil society, and change.

 Take a Tour of VOA Headquarters

 Take a behind-the-scenes look at VOA through our guided audio-visual Studio Tour.
 Learn more about our history and the regions to which we broadcast, and watch broadcasters during live TV and radio programs.
 Visit www.insidevoa.com/p/voatour.html for more information.